ssarkisy/Delta-Theory/delta-theory/20-informational-layer/20.1-semantic-interfaces/20.1.0-templates/modulator.template.md

 # Modulator (template)

 > Template for microkernel modulators using sublayer-based architecture.
-All modulators are fundamental SVA control parameters (∇S, λV, ψA).
+All modulators are fundamental VSA control parameters (λV, ∇S, ψA).
 Capture definition, base constants, coupling, and dual‑register mapping.

 ---